Dionexe/pig-game/README.md

 Overview

 This project is a simple web-based game built using React and Node.js.
 The game allows players to roll dice and accumulate scores.
 The first player to reach a set maximum score wins the game.
 The top scores are stored in a PostgreSQL database and displayed on the high scores list.
+Here is a link to the deployed web application https://pig-game-9087.onrender.com

 File Descriptions